 Baking Soda And Warm Water

-Fill a spray bottle with warm water and add a tablespoon or two of baking soda.
+Try this mold removal method by filling a spray bottle with warm water and adding a tablespoon or two of baking soda.
 Spray it onto the surface and scrub it off.
-If this doesn’t work, let it soak for a few minutes before scrubbing it off.
+If this doesn’t work, treat the area with white distilled vinegar instead.

 Can essential oils do anything?
 It depends on who you ask.
 If you’d like to try, you can treat your bathroom ceiling mold with tea tree oil.
 Combine a teaspoon of the oil with a cup of water and spray the affected areas.